 Jenkins is based on Java, so to build Jenkins plugins you need to install a Java Development Kit (JDK).
-Recent Jenkins releases require JDK 8 to run, so that’s what we’re using in this tutorial.
+Java 11 is the version we recommend to users, so that’s what we’re using in this tutorial.

-You can download and install JDK 8 from the Oracle website.
+You can download and install Java 11 from the Eclipse Temurin website.

-Many Linux distributions provide packages for Oracle JDK or OpenJDK JDK for an easier install and upgrade experience.
+Many Linux distributions provide packages for Java for an easier install and upgrade experience.

 Consult your distribution’s documentation for details.

-To check if you have the JDK already installed, run
+To check if you have Java already installed, run

 Jenkins plugins mostly use Maven to build, so that’s what we’re going to use in this tutorial.